kokabe2/LedDriver/README.md

 Inputs:

 - `ioAddress` - The I/O address for LEDs.
-- `bitmask` - The bits for available LEDs in the I/O address.
+- `decoder` - The function to convert to bit from the LED number (1 to 8).

 Returns the instance if created successfully, NULL if an error occurred.